 Students can visit the LRC during break and lunchtime.
 Board games, jigsaws and craft activities are available as well as quiet areas for students who wish to sit and read.
 The LRC hosts regular book fairs, charity events and house competitions as well as running both student and staff book clubs.
 Students also take part in the Reading Champions quiz and the What on Earth!
 Magazine Schools Quiz Challenge each year.
-We are members of the Hertfordshire testing group for the annual Children's Book Award and have hosted and attended discussion mornings with other local schools, we are always very excited when our favourite book is announced as the winner!
+We are members of the Hertfordshire testing group for the annual Children's Book Award and have hosted and attended discussion mornings with other local schools.

-Many classes are held throughout the day in the LRC, enabling students to have the opportunity to complete more detailed research into the topics they are working on as well as time to dedicate to finding new fiction books to read.
+Many classes are held throughout the day in the LRC, enabling students to have the opportunity to complete more detailed research into the topics they are working on as well as time to dedicate to finding new books to read.
 Post 16 students also have access to work spaces in the LRC at all times of the day.
-A Home Learning Club, supported by a member of staff from our Specialised Learning team, runs every day after school until 4.10pm for students who wish to use the resources available to help complete their home learning tasks.
+A Home Learning Club, supported by a member of staff from our Specialised Learning team, runs every day after school.
+Any student who wishes to use the resources available to help complete their home learning tasks can attend until 4.10pm Monday to Thursday and until 3.45pm on Friday.